vblm12/emeraldqol/README.md

 * Try to make all trainers use the best AI packages.
 * The number to subtract from egg cycles per step should be quadrupled.
 * Try to make trainers suck less by giving them all better AI packages.
 * Reduce the amount of time for berries to grow to 1/10th the original time.
+Berries also only need to be watered once, and wont die if you take a break.
 * Reduce the penalty for losing to 1.3 times the player's money to encourage risk-taking, and compensate for a harder early game.
 * Evolve some trainer Pokémon that have been leveled up.
 * EV increasing items work until EVs for that stat reach 252 (or the max 510)